tr4ce123/csxl-final-team-c6/docs/specs/organization-roster-spec.md

 ### Integrate organization permissions in with the existing permission system

-  - Implement group-based permissions that allow for bulk setting of access rights according to the role within the organization.
+####Properly integrate permissions and user authentication to be in line with the rest of the codebase

+As our feature exists now, we do not use the permissions that the rest of the codebase utilizes to ensure only properly authenticated users can do certain actions.
+Future developers need to consider this fact and eventually integrate it into the existing permissions framework.
+This may require adding a new role called "leaders", but we came into the issue of how to differentiatie the leader role based on organization.
+Another potential option is creating a new "role" for each individual organization, but we were unsure if this would work.
+The same thing goes for members because they need to do things that a standard "user" cannot.

 ### Add ability to post member-only information

-  - Create a secure, members-only section on the website where members only content can be shared.
+  - Create a secure, members-only section on the website where members only content can be shared either on the existing details page, or a new page that holds member only events and information.
   - Implement authentication and authorization checks to ensure that only logged-in members with the appropriate permissions can view member only content.

 ### Add ability for organizations to post a link for external applications if they want